 5. Varun Chakaravarthy (4–53) vs South Africa, Ahmedabad

 Leg-spinner Varun Chakaravarthy was India’s leading wicket-taker in T20Is in 2025.
 He played 20 matches and took 36 wickets at an average of 13.19 and an economy rate of 7.08.
 His figures of 4–53 came in India’s last T20I of the year against South Africa at the Narendra Modi Stadium in Ahmedabad.
-India were defending 231 runs, and Varun’s four wickets helped them win the match by 30 runs.
+Team India were defending 231 runs, and Varun’s four wickets helped them win the match by 30 runs.

 Varun struck in his first over when Reeza Hendricks (13) was caught at midwicket.
 He conceded 23 runs in his second over to Dewald Brevis and Quinton de Kock but bounced back strongly.
 He dismissed Aiden Markram (6) and Donovan Ferreira (0) on consecutive balls and later removed George Linde (16) with a wrong’un.